TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/64 - 3 John/3 John 1/3 John 1.1.md

 ---

-The elder unto Gaius the beloved, whom I love in truth.
+The elder to Gaius the beloved, whom I love in truth.